Studiobear/designspek/libs/snowpack-plugin-designspek/README.md

 </div>
 <hr />

+> **ARCHVIED** This was an experimental package for pre-processing CSS-in-JS with an original implementation in Svelte.
+As Svelte has moved to Vite, so to will DesignSpek.

 This plugin is originally created to be used within a Svelte project, but has future plans to be JS library/framework agnostic.

 ```bash